treffynnon/lib_mysqludf_ssdeep/README.markdown

     show variables like 'plugin_dir';

 Mine is /usr/lib/mysql/plugin/ and I have used that in the examples below.
+It can be changed in your /etc/mysql/my.cnf file with the line in the mysqld section:

+    [mysqld]
+    plugin_dir=/usr/lib/mysql/plugin

 ### Ubuntu